THE LAST SASANIANS (628 - 651)

 When the Muslims took Ctesiphon, the whole Persian empire was dissolved, and the outlying provinces which remained in Yazdegird's hands were of no avail to him.
 By contrast, the centre of the Byzantine state was in Constantinople ... the loss of Syria did not harm them.

 After the Battle of Qadisiyya in 636, it was every man for himself: once the king of kings had lost his centre of power and authority there was nothing to hold Eranshahr together.
 And, due to Khusrau I's army reforms, once the Mesopotamian army had been defeated, the whole empire was wide open.
+The recruitment of nomadic tribesman into the army also presumably undermied its coherence and competence, as was to happen later when the Abbasids began to rely on recruiting Turks.
 The individual provinces, however bravely they resisted, were picked off one at a time.

 Yazdegird III was succeeded by his son Peroz III.
 Peroz (still only a boy) and the remains of the Sasanian court eventually escaped into China, where he was given an imposing title and allowed to build a fire-temple (AD 677).
 His sister married the Chinese emperor, and the refugees were allowed to join the already-existing Iranian and Zoroastrian communities there.
 A reconquest was doubtless talked of, and even attempted, but no effective counter-attack ever took place..
 His now headless statue, accompanied by an inscription on the back recording his title, can still be seen at the mausoleum of Tang Emperor Gaozong and Empress Wu at